wptb-limenet/newrelic_passenger_plugin/README.md

 A New Relic agent to collect status information from phusion passenger via the xml output of the passenger-status command

+NOTE!!!
+Currently written to support passenger 4, parsing may not work correctly with passenger 3 outputs

 ## Passenger Agent Installation

 1. Download the latest version